What do car seat expiration dates mean?

 My car seat has expired !?
 Is that a real thing?
 It’s not a gallon of milk!!
 How do they expire and does it really make a difference?

 FIRST THINGS FIRST: Giving car seats an expiration date isn’t about money.
+Really, it’s not!
 It’s about making sure your child’s car seat is as SAFE as possible!
 Between owning a baby store, and my chiropractic practice, I have turned into a car seat safety freak (ask my friends!).

 FACT: Car seats DO have an expiration date, just as most foods, medicine and other necessary items.
-This is beneficial to all parents because it supports the newest findings through research, done by the car seat manufacturers are required to test their products, modify any flaws and improve the safety/quality of each item.
+This is beneficial to all parents because it supports the newest findings.
+Every year, car seat manufacturers are required to test their products, modify any flaws and improve the safety/quality of each item.
 This data then helps provide guidelines for use to us, parents.
 Of course one of the easiest ways to tell if your car seat is still in its prime is to check the date of manufacture hidden somewhere on the car seat.
 Keep reading below to find out more information on how to find expiration dates on the most popular car seat brands.

 MAIN REASONS THAT CAR SEATS EXPIRE:

-- Technology advances (Crash data and tests are constantly being used to make changes to car seats so they can do a better job of protecting children in the event of a collision)
+- Technology advances: Crash data and test results are constantly being used to make changes to car seats so they can do a better job of protecting children in the event of a collision.

-- Materials: The materials that make up your seat break down over time and the impact protection can deteriorate
+- Materials: The materials that make up your seat break down over time and the impact protection can deteriorate.

-- Extreme temperatures cause wear and tear to important fabrics and materials, reducing their quality and effectiveness.
+- Wear and Tear: Extreme temperatures cause wear and tear to important fabrics and materials, reducing their quality and effectiveness.

 Parents, don’t be surprised if you shed a tear when that first seat you purchased reaches expiration: it’s a little sad to see them go!
-It is always so much fun remembering how small your little was when they took their first ride in that old favorite seat.
+It is always so much fun remembering how small your little was when they took their first ride in that car seat.

-If EVER in doubt about the safety or shape of your seat, bring it to the fire-station or any certified safety technician for a safety check-up.
+If you are EVER in doubt about the safety or shape of your seat, bring it to the fire-station or any certified safety technician for a safety check-up.
 They can help locate the expiration date for you.
-I myself, am a Child Passenger Safety Tech and I love when parents show me their seats and ask for more information about how they work. if they’re installed correctly and if they’re expired.
+I myself, am a Child Passenger Safety Tech and I love when parents show me their seats and ask for more information about how they work, if they’re installed correctly and if they’re expired.

-And lastly, while borrowing or buying a second-hand car seat is not recommended, if you do get a hand-me-down, make sure you can without a doubt, answer these four critical questions:
+And lastly, while borrowing or buying a second-hand car seat is not recommended, if you do get a hand-me-down, make sure you can absolutely-without-a-doubt, answer these four critical questions: